rebelsky/csc207c/_handouts/project-setup.md

 git add src
 ```

-Please don't use `git add .`, even though you may see those instructions on the Interweb.
+Please don't use `git add .`, even though you may often see those instructions on the Interweb.
 It's always safer to add files one at a time.

 ### 4\.3\.
 Check what you've added.